DEIVA-LAKSHMEE-AI/Parkinson-s-Disease-Detection-ML-Project/README.md

-You're **almost there!** Just a few small fixes to polish it up and make it perfect for GitHub.

----

-Here’s your **cleaned-up and improved README**:

----

 # 🧠 Parkinson’s Disease Detection using Machine Learning

 A machine learning project that detects Parkinson’s Disease based on voice features using a Support Vector Machine (SVM).